-The Third Day will air weekly from Tuesday 15th September, with “Summer” airing on 15th, 22nd and 29th September and “Winter” kicking in on 6th, 13th and 20th October.
+The Third Day airs weekly from Tuesday 15th September, with “Summer” airing on 15th, 22nd and 29th September and “Winter” kicking in on 6th, 13th and 20th October.

 Separately from this schedule, the live episode will air across Sunday 3rd October on Sky and online.